Energy Advice Leaflet

 This guide gives basic information about help available in Tameside with fuel bills and energy efficiency improvements.
 It gives telephone numbers and websites for how to find out more information, apply for grants and get advice.

-- Speak to your supplier about the help they can offer you in making your home more energy efficient – under the Carbon Emissions Reduction Target (CERT) scheme they all have a pot of money with which to help households and you may qualify.
+7. Speak to your supplier about the help they can offer you in making your home more energy efficient – under the Energy Company Obligation there is funding available for household energy saving measures such as insulation and even boilers for qualifying households.

 1. How to keep track of your fuel use